Cuba: Spanish colonization and rule (1492–1898)

-In 1511, the first Spanish settlement was founded by Diego Velázquez de Cuéllar at Baracoa.
-Other settlements soon followed, including San Cristobal de la Habana, founded in 1514 (southern coast of the island) and then in 1519 (current place), which later became the capital (1607).
-The indigenous Taíno individuals were forced to work under the encomienda system, which resembled the feudal system in medieval Europe.
-Within a century, the indigenous people faced high incidence of mortality due to multiple factors—primarily Eurasian infectious diseases to which they had no acquired immunity, aggravated by the harsh conditions of the repressive colonial subjugation.
+In 1511 the first Spanish settlement was founded by Diego Velázquez de Cuéllar at Baracoa.
+Other settlements followed, including San Cristobal de la Habana, founded in 1514 (southern coast of the island) and then in 1519 (current place), which later became the capital (1607).
+The Taíno were forced to work under the encomienda system, which resembled the feudal system in medieval Europe.
+Within a century, the Taíno faced high incidence of mortality from multiple factors—primarily Eurasian infectious diseases to which they had no acquired immunity, aggravated by the harsh conditions of the repressive colonial subjugation.
 In 1529, a measles outbreak killed two-thirds of those few indigenous individuals who had previously survived smallpox.

 On 18 May 1539, conquistador Hernando de Soto departed from Havana with some 600 followers on an extensive expedition through the Southeastern United States in search of gold, treasure, fame, and power.
 On 1 September 1548, Gonzalo Perez de Angulo was appointed governor of Cuba.
-He arrived in Santiago, Cuba, on 4 November 1549, and immediately declared the liberty of the indigenous population.
-He became Cuba's first permanent governor—residing in Havana instead of Santiago—and built the first church made of masonry in Cuba.
+He arrived in Santiago de Cuba on 4 November 1549 and declared the liberty of the indigenous population.
+He became Cuba's first permanent governor, residing in Havana, and he built the first church made of masonry in Cuba.
 (Note: After the French captured Havana in 1555, the governor's son, Francisco de Angulo, went to the Viceroyalty of New Spain.)